-Under certain conditions undergraduate students may apply for academic forgiveness.
+Under certain conditions former USCB Students with less than a 2.00 cumulative GPA may apply for academic forgiveness.
 Academic forgiveness allows for a recalculation of the GPA to permit a student to graduate or pursue a specific academic program.
 In order to apply for academic forgiveness all of the following conditions must be met:

-- 1. The student has not been enrolled at any campus of the USC for at least 48 months. - 2.
+- 1. The student has not been enrolled at any USC campus for at least 48 months. - 2.
 The student must have been readmitted to a degree program at USCB and must have completed at least 24 hours of approved graded course work prior to applying for academic forgiveness. - 3.
 After readmission the student must have earned a cumulative GPA of at least 2.00 and must have met the progression requirements of the degree program. - 4.
 The student must never before have been granted academic forgiveness.

-A student who has met these conditions and desires academic forgiveness must submit a written request for academic forgiveness to the Executive Vice Chancellor for Academic Affairs.
-After verification of the student's eligibility, the Executive Vice Chancellor for Academic Affairs shall inform the Registrar, in writing, that academic forgiveness has been granted to the student.
+A student who has met these conditions and desires academic forgiveness must submit a written request to the Executive Vice Chancellor for Academic Affairs.
+After verification of the student's eligibility, the EVCAA shall inform the Registrar, in writing, that academic forgiveness has been granted to the student.